fkitsantas/MIMIR-to-AES256-IV/README.md

 - [Contribution](#contribution)
 - [License](#license)

-## Learnings
+### Learnings

 This project has been an invaluable exercise in:

+1. **Software Development and Cryptography**: Creating the original .NET 5 solution was an exercise in best practices for secure coding and cryptography.
+Implementing TripleDES decryption via MIMIR.dll and AES-IV encryption required a deep understanding of cryptographic algorithms and their implementation in C#.
-1. Understanding how references and dependencies are managed during migration.
+2. **Migration Mechanics**: Understanding how references and dependencies are managed during an upgrade process.
+This provides insights into what components of the codebase are susceptible to breaking changes and how to address them.
-2. Gaining insights into the backward compatibility of libraries compiled for earlier .NET versions (in this case, MIMIR.dll compiled for .NET 5).
+3. **Backward Compatibility**: Gaining insights into the backward compatibility of libraries compiled for earlier .NET versions.
+In this case, the learning experience involved understanding how MIMIR.dll, which was compiled for .NET 5, interacts with a .NET 7 environment.

 ## Versions